kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 // Budget defines when Karpenter will restrict the
 // number of Node Claims that can be terminating simultaneously. type Budget struct {
-      // Reasons is a list of methods for disruption that apply to this budget.
+      // Reasons is a list of disruption reasons.
 If Reasons is not set, this budget applies to all methods.
       // If a reason is set, it will only apply to that method.
 If multiple reasons are specified,
       // this budget will apply to all of them.
 If a budget is not specified for a method, the default budget will be used.
-      // allowed reasons are "underutilized", "expired", "empty", "drift"
+      // allowed reasons are "Underutilized", "Expired", "Empty", "Drifted"
       // +kubebuilder:validation:MaxItems=5
-      // +kubebuilder:validation:Enum:={"consolidation","expired","empty","drift"}
+      // +kubebuilder:validation:Enum:={"Underutilized","Expired","Empty","Drifted"}
       // +optional
       Reasons []string `json:"reason,omitempty" hash:"ignore"`
       // Nodes dictates the maximum number of NodeClaims owned by this NodePool